Bliights/Bliights/README.md

 ## About Me

-I am currently pursuing a degree in Data and Artificial Intelligence at ESILV in Paris, with a deep passion for finance, software development, and data science.
-My interests span across AI, cybersecurity, and financial technologies, where I’m constantly seeking to expand my knowledge and sharpen my skills.
-I thrive in environments where I can merge my passion for both finance and technology, always eager to learn and explore new innovations in these fields.
+I am currently pursuing a double degree at CentraleSupélec, where I am completing my final year specializing in Artificial Intelligence, alongside a degree in Data and Artificial Intelligence at ESILV in Paris.
+I have a strong passion for artificial intelligence, data science, and software development, where I’m constantly seeking to expand my knowledge and sharpen my skills.
+Driven by curiosity and a desire to innovate, I thrive in environments that challenge me to design intelligent, AI-driven solutions and develop impactful software systems.

 ## Skills